TheresNothingImportantHere/StateFarmClient-clone/README.md

 - **VIP Badge** - makes the VIP badge visible locally (other players won't see).
 - **NoAnnoyances** - removes ads.
 - **NoTrack** - removes some user data tracking code.
+- **Quick Respawn** - respawns quicker than usual
+- **Sneaky Despawn** - Despawns, similar to the `Esc` key, but you can move while despawning, not that you cannot deal damage while sneaky despawning.
+Default key is **`** (backtick)
+- **StateFarm updates** shows a element at the home screen about statefarm's update history, notifies you when update is available.
 - **ReplaceFeeds** - replaces the game menu's news and videos feed with content by the StateFarm dev team.
 - **CustomBadges** - enables custom StateFarm badges. [more info](#-badges)
 - **UnlockSkins** - unlocks all skins in locally (other players will not see these).